mholling/nswtopo/README.markdown

-__[3/5/12: N.B.
-The NSW topographic map server used by this software has been decommissioned, and maps cannot currently be produced.
-A replacement server using a different protocol is available, however I will need to write new code to use this server.
-I will remove this note if/when I finish this work.]__
+__[30/5/12: N.B.
+This is a new version of the nswtopo program and makes use of different map servers.
+Users of the old program are advised to re-read the following instructions.]__

 Summary
 =======

-This software allows you to download and compile high-resolution topographic maps from the NSW geospatial data servers, covering all of NSW and the ACT.
-The resulting maps include most of the features found in the printed NSW topographic map series and are well-suited for printing.
-You can specify the exact extent of the area which you wish to map, as well as your desired print resolution (in pixels per inch) and scale (typically 1:25000 or 1:50000).
-You can obtain the map output as a single composite file, or a multi-layer file containing layers for each topographic feature (e.g. contours, watercourses, roads, etc).
-The output map is also georeferenced for use with map-viewing or GIS software.
+This software allows you to download and compile high-resolution vector topographic maps from the NSW geospatial data servers, covering much of NSW and the ACT.
+The resulting maps include many of the features found in the printed NSW topographic map series and are well-suited for printing.
+You can specify the exact extent of the area which you wish to map, as well as your desired scale (typically 1:25000).
+The topographic map is output in [scalable vector graphics](http://en.wikipedia.org/wiki/Scalable_Vector_Graphics) format for use and further editing with vector graphics programs such as Inkscape or Illustrator.

 This software was originally designed for the production of rogaining maps and as such includes several extra features (such as aerial imagery overlays, marker layers for control checkpoints, arbitrary map rotation and magnetic declination marker lines).
 However the software is also useful for anyone wanting to create custom NSW topo maps for outdoor recreation.

+A few limitations currently exist when using the software.
+Map data is not always available, particularly in populated areas, due to caching performed by the map server.
+Also, a vegetation underlay, as typically found on printed NSW topographic mapsheets, is not available.

 Pre-Requisites
 ==============